keithws/node-ssllabs/README.md

 * add option to specify an array of hosts to scan
 * add support for [access rate and rate limiting][4]
-* add test if `startNew` and `fromCache` options are both true
 * have the `scan` function emit events for polling progress

 ## Change Log

 *0.4.0 — April 23, 2015*

-* add option to only specify a hostname for scanning
+* added option to only specify a hostname for scanning
-* add test for lost context in parallel scans
+* added test for lost context in parallel scans
+* added test if `startNew` and `fromCache` options are both true
+* added additional parameter tests and verification

 *0.3.0 — April 21, 2015*